LoopKit/loopdocs/docs/nightscout/update_user.md

 * Click on the Lock symbol on upper right on main display (requires careportal plugin to be enabled) and add your API_SECRET

-An authenticated site, with careportal plugin enabled, will show a `+` at upper right of the main display instead of a lock symbol.
-Tapping on the `+` gives you access to the careportal.
+An authenticated site, with careportal plugin enabled, will show a &plus; at upper right of the main display instead of a lock symbol.
+Tapping on the &plus; gives you access to the careportal.

 ## Nightscout Version Update